Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 The Bible tells us that if we have sinned even one time, we are guilty (James 2:10).

 There was a time when everything was “very good”, according to God.
 But then the first man and woman, Adam and Eve, disobeyed God, allowing sin to enter our world.
-Every person born of this world inherits a sin nature.
+Because of their one act of turning from God, Adam and Eve, once alive spiritually and in perfect communion with God, introduced spiritual death into existence.
+Every person born in this world is therefore born in spiritual darkness and inherits a sin nature.
+Rebellion against God’s authority is our natural conduct.
 On our own power, it is impossible for us to live a sinless life.
 It is our sin and our sin nature that separates us from God.

-As God’s chosen people, He gave the Hebrews the Law, which included the 10 Commandments.
-Because it was impossible not to break God’s Law, He also gave them an intricate system of Feasts and Ceremonies accompanied with animal sacrifice.
+As God’s chosen people, He gave the Israelites the Law, which included the 10 Commandments.
+Because it was impossible not to break God’s Law, He also gave them an intricate system of Feasts and Ceremonies accompanied with animal sacrifices.
 Under this system, only the best, “spotless” animals were to be sacrificed.
-These sacrifices “covered” the sins of the people for a time.
+Certain of these sacrifices “covered” the sins of the people for a time.
 They were performed on a repeating schedule because they were only sufficient for a season.
+And it was also a foreshadowing of the ultimate sacrifice for mankind.

 Consider this passage that contains perhaps the most famous Bible verse in the world: